Từ giấy đến bảng tính: Tự động hóa quy trình tài liệu

 Start simple and add complexity as needed.

 Phase 1 — Manual upload: Scan documents to a folder.
 Upload them to an extraction tool when you have a batch.
 Review and export.
 This requires no technical setup and delivers immediate time savings.
+Most businesses that move from fully manual to Phase 1 automation reduce document processing time by 60-70% in the first week.

 Phase 4 — Integration (advanced): For high-volume operations, build automated pipelines using API endpoints that connect scanning, extraction, and accounting systems.
 Most modern extraction tools offer APIs for this purpose.
+This phase typically requires some technical implementation but creates a nearly hands-off document processing pipeline.

 Measuring the Impact

-Track these metrics to quantify the improvement:
+Track these metrics to quantify the improvement and make the business case for continued automation investment:

 Time per document: How many minutes does it take from scan to spreadsheet entry?
 Manual processing typically takes 5-15 minutes.
 AI-assisted processing reduces this to 1-3 minutes (mostly review time).

 Error rate: Track how often extracted data needs correction.
 Good AI extraction tools achieve 95-99% field-level accuracy on clean documents.
+Compare against your manual entry error rate to quantify accuracy improvement.

 Volume capacity: How many documents can your team process per day?
 Automation typically enables 3-5x throughput improvement without adding headcount.
+This matters for scaling without proportional labor cost increases.

 Common Automation Mistakes

 Skipping the review step: AI extraction is accurate but not perfect.
 Always review results, especially for financial documents where errors have real consequences.
+The time saved by skipping review is negligible compared to the cost of fixing downstream errors.

 Over-engineering early: Start with a simple upload-extract-export workflow.
 Add automation layers only when the basic workflow is proven and you understand your specific pain points.
+Premature automation of edge cases (unusual document types, multi-page complex forms) before the common cases are handled well wastes time and creates fragility.

 Ignoring edge cases: Some documents will not extract well (poor quality scans, unusual layouts, handwritten text).
 Have a manual fallback process for these rather than trying to automate everything.
+A workflow that handles 95% of documents automatically and 5% manually is vastly better than no automation.

 Get Started Today